 In most cases, small business owners who are their firm’s sole employee are excluded from workers’ comp coverage.
 This guideline applies to:

-All of the above may elect to be covered if they think it makes sense from a risk management and / or financial perspective.
+All of the above may elect to be covered if they think it makes sense from a risk management or financial perspective.
 This requires filing a special form with the state.

-Independent contractors are self-employed individuals, and do not qualify for workers’ comp coverage.
-As in many other states, Tennessee applies a complex process for determining whether someone is an independent contractor rather than an employee.
+Independent contractors do not qualify for workers’ comp coverage.
+As in many other states, Tennessee applies a complex process for determining whether someone is an employee versus a contractor.

-If you’re unable to purchase workers’ comp insurance through the voluntary market referenced above because of your firm’s age or high-risk status, you can purchase coverage from Tennessee’s assigned risk plan, which is managed by the National Council on Compensation Insurance (NCCI).
+If you’re unable to purchase workers’ comp insurance through this voluntary market because of your firm’s age or high-risk status, you can purchase coverage from Tennessee’s assigned risk plan, which is managed by the National Council on Compensation Insurance (NCCI).
 This is the Tennessee workers’ comp provider of last resort.

 Tennessee employers who qualify can also self-insure their workers' compensation claims.
 This means they’ll pay for their own workers’ comp benefits rather than submit them to an insurance company.

-To qualify for self-insurance, you must file an application with the Tennessee Department of Labor & Workforce Development.
+To qualify for self-insurance, you must file an application with the Tennessee Department of Labor and Workforce Development.